-Resisting AI contrasts optimistic visions about AI's ...
-AI may best be seen as a continuation and reinforcement of bureaucratic forms of discrimination and violence, ultimately fostering authoritarian outcomes AI's promise of objective calculability is antithetical to an egalitarian and just society ••• Based on opaque algorithms - various actors can discriminate against categories of people in accessing jobs, loans, medical care, and other benefits Powered by algorithms, governance by (visible and invisible) numbers contributes to a loss of democratic agency (a-democracy)
+AI may as a continuation and reinforcement of bureaucratic forms of discrimination and violence, ultimately fostering authoritarian outcomes AI's promise of objective calculability is antithetical to an egalitarian and just society Opaque algorithms to discriminate against categories of people in accessing jobs, loans, medical care...

+Powered by algorithms, governance by (visible and invisible) numbers contributes to a loss of democratic agency (a-democracy for Salais, fascism for Mc Quillan, refeudalization for Supiot...)